 A long line is a great training tool for recall training.
 It’s just long enough for the dog to feel like he’s free and long enough for you to be able to grab and pull the dog back into you.

 The prong collar is very a controversial training tool.
 I will admit, prior to a few years ago, I assumed the prong collar was for aggressive out-of-control dogs.
 But after attending a training seminar, I realized what a great training tool the prong collar really can be for any dog.
 If you have a dog that pulls when on leash, the prong collar is a life-changer.
+I only recommend using the Herm Sprenger Prong, this is one case when all brands are not created equal.

 RECOMMENDED JUST FOR YOU: The Prong Collar, the Good, the Bad, and the Ugly.